bobanm/randomness-logger/README.md

 Besides deploy script, `scripts` folder also includes a few CLI scripts, which you can play with:

-1. `get-subscription-details` -- how much link you have left, how many request are fulfilled...
+1. `get-subscription-details` -- how much LINK you have left, how many request are fulfilled, and more
 1. `get-numbers-history` -- reads the logs and shows the details of all previous requests
 1. `request-random-number` -- make your request here, if you don't like the web frontend